plabayo/tower-async/tower-async/README.md

 See the previous FAQ point to get our point of view related to load balancing and the like.

-We do think there is plenty of room for growth and improvement.
-Following utilities probably do still a place here and we welcome contributons:

-- As `MakeService` functionality: `limit`

-And there are probably some more.
-The test coverage is also significantly less, so also here do we welcome contributions.

-And in general welcome any contributions.
-Best to do come and chat with us prior to starting any big endavours.

 ## License

 This project is licensed under the [MIT license](LICENSE).